Flushing, Queens, N.Y.

 Video credit: Ginny Robison, Philadelphia Department of Public Health

 Interested in partnering with the Think About the Link® campaign in order to plan and host a public outreach event?
-Contact Gabrelle Taylor, Manager of Educational Campaigns.
+Contact Diane Tilton, Director of Education Marketing.